carrliitos/orchid_investigation/README.md

 ## 1. Introduction and Background

 Organ transplantation is a life-saving procedure that relies on the efficient procurement and allocation of donated organs.
-However, disparities in organ procurement outcomes, the influence of clinical variables, and the ability to predict procurement success remain critical challenges in the field.
+However, disparities in organ procurement outcomes, and the influence of clinical variables.
 Despite extensive research on organ allocation, there is a limited understanding of how systemic factors such as **race, geography, clinical parameters, and organizational efficiency** impact procurement outcomes.

 This project seeks to explore three major research questions:
 1. **Disparities in Organ Procurement Outcomes** – Do race, socioeconomic status, and geography impact organ procurement rates?
 2. **Influence of Clinical Variables on Procurement Success** – Which medical and laboratory parameters are most predictive of procurement success?
-3. **Predictive Modeling for Organ Procurement Success** – Can machine learning models predict whether an organ will be successfully procured?

 The project will leverage the **Organ Retrieval and Collection of Health Information for Donation (ORCHID) dataset**, a unique multi-center dataset covering over **133,101 deceased donor referrals** across six **Organ Procurement